smkirby/SimLang/README.md

 The course meets on Tuesdays, Thursdays, and Fridays throughout semester 2.
 When there is a lecture, the whole class meets together 14:00 - 15:00.
 When there is a lab, the class will split into three groups and meet either 14:00 - 15:00, 15:00 - 16:00, or 16:00 - 17:00.
 Assignments of students to groups will be carried out after the first lecture using an [online sign up system](https://tinyurl.com/yc96hug7).

+Students should read the lecture notes (by following the links above or below on the schedule, or on the notebook server for the course).
+These contain links to the papers we'll be reading as part of the course.

 ### Schedule (subject to change)

 1. [Lecture: why simulate language?
 (15/01)](simlang_1_lecture.ipynb) ([slides](simlang_1_slides.pdf))